-- Overtime is compensated for teaching over a set number of classes in a week or for office hours above the regular time period.
+- Overtime is compensated for teaching over a set number of hours in a week or for office hours above the regular time period.

 - Public transportation costs for the teacher’s commute to and from the school is paid for by AEON.
 Any other travel expenses related to AEON, for example to trainings and workshops, is also covered by AEON.

-- A once only tax-free cash bonus is paid upon completion of the final contract.
-Teachers completing a 12-month contract will receive 80,000 yen.
-Completion of an initial 12-month contract plus a subsequent 6-month contract yields a 120,000 yen bonus.
-Teachers who have completed two years or more will receive 160,000 yen at the end of their final contract.
+- A once only bonus is paid upon completion of the final contract.
+Teachers completing between 12 months to 23 months will receive 80,000 yen at the end of their final contract.
+Teachers who have completed 24 months or more will receive 160,000 yen at the end of their final contract.

 Throughout the Year

 - Ongoing paid trainings and workshops for teachers are provided throughout a teacher’s entire career at AEON.

 - AEON Schools are located in every one of the 47 prefectures in Japan, allowing for unique cultural and geographic experiences.

 - AEON teachers are welcome to befriend and socialize with students, which makes for an amazing cultural exchange and provide a unique insight into the local area.

 - Guidance and advice on teaching lessons is always available, either through the branch school or from training and educational staff at the Head Office.

 - Teaching materials and lesson plans for both adult and children’s classes are provided.